SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/16 - Input, Process, and Output Functions.md

 ## Using Returned Values

-Returned values can be:
+Returned values can be stored in a variable, used again later, or printed.

-* Stored in variables
-* Printed
-* Used in expressions

 ```python
 score = calculate_score(10)